-- If the day is missing but the month and year are available, then the imputed day will be the first day of the month. - If day and month are missing but year is available, then the imputed day and month will be 01Jan or the last day of the month for the last adequate disease assessment if the year of new anticancer therapy and the year of last adequate disease assessment are the same.
+- If the day is missing but the month and year are available, then the imputed day will be the first day of the month or the day of last dose + 1 if the month and year of new anti-cancer therapy and the month and year of last dose are the same. - If day and month are missing but year is available, then the imputed day and month will be 01Jan or the date of last dose + 1 if the year of new anti-cancer therapy and the year of last dose are the same.